 (f) support initiatives that promote the increased use and knowledge of ICT;

-(g) collaborate with relevant public and private post-school education and training institutions, organisations and entities offering digital skills and multimedia training programmes to avoid duplication, filling gaps and maximise the use of resources;
+(g) collaborate with relevant institutions, organisations and entities offering digital skills training programmes to avoid duplication, filling gaps and maximise the use of resources;

-(h) facilitate research and innovative networks focusing on digital skills and multimedia with links to public or private university on research and development networks locally and internationally; and
+(h) facilitate research and innovative networks focusing on digital skills with links to public or private university on research and development networks locally and internationally;

-(i) monitor and evaluate the development and level of digital skills and multimedia capabilities in the country.
+(i) monitor and evaluate the development and level of digital skills capabilities in the country;

-(2) In order to perform its functions contemplated in subsection (1) and in order to achieve its objects, the iNeSI may—

-(a) promote the Digital Skills Framework and a Training and Development Model;
+(j) develop and promote a framework for the development of digital skills including a model for digital skills training and development; and

-(b) collaborate with local and international stakeholders to enhance employment and enterprise development opportunities of digital skills and multimedia trainees; and
+(k) collaborate with local and international stakeholders to enhance employment and enterprise development opportunities of digital skills trainees.

-(c) promote digital skills and multimedia teaching, learning, research, innovation, monitoring and evaluation of ICT information, skills and knowledge.

-(3) The iNeSI must—
+(2) In performing its functions contemplated in subsection (1) the Institute must—

+;

-(a) comply with the National Qualification Framework Act, 2008 (Act No. 67 of 2008), Higher Education Act, 1997 (Act No. 101 of 1997); Continuing Education and Training Act, 2006 (Act No. 16 of 2006); and Skills Development Act, 1998 (Act No. 97 of 1998) supporting such education and training or steering education and training to be provided or conducted; and
+(a) comply with the National Qualification Framework Act, 2008 (Act No. 67 of 2008), Higher Education Act, 1997 (Act No. 101 of 1997); Continuing Education and Training Act, 2006 (Act No. 16 of 2006); and Skills Development Act, 1998 (Act No. 97 of 1998); and

-(b) interact and foster collaboration with the Minister responsible for higher education and training.
+(b) interact and foster collaboration with the Minister responsible for higher education and training and the Minister responsible for basic education.

-ICT (digital skills and multimedia) knowledge production and coordination CoLabs

-5. (1) iNeSI, must consult Post-School Education and Training Institutions to establish ICT (digital skills and multimedia) knowledge production and coordination CoLabs.
+(3) The Minister may, afterconsultation with the Board, authorise the Institute to perform any additional functions not inconsistent with this Act.

+(4) The authorisation contemplated in subsection (3) must be in writing and must detail the funding arrangements and terms and conditions relating to the additional functions.

+Establishment and functions of CoLabs

+5. (1) The Institute may, subject to subsection (2) jointly establish CoLabs with relevant Post-School Education and Training Institutions.

-(2) iNeSI must enter into agreements with Post-School Education and Training Institutions in the establishment of the ICT (digital skills and multimedia) knowledge production and coordination CoLabs and must agree on appropriate terms and conditions for collaboration with each one of these institutions.
+(2) The Institute must enter into a written agreement with the Post-School Education and Training Institution setting out the terms and conditions for the establishment of the CoLab which written agreement must include ―

+(a) a requirement that the Post-School Education and Training Institute will implement effective, efficient and transparent financial management and internal controls for the duration of the agreement;

+(b) provision for compliance and financial audits to be undertaken at any time by the Institute;

+(c) details as to what resources the Post-School Education and Training Institute will provide;

+(d) payment and delivery milestones;

+(e) ownership of assets;

+(f) the manner in which unspent, surplus and misappropriated funds must be returned to the Institute; and

+(g) performance monitoring measures including reporting requirements.

-(3) The ICT (digital skills and multimedia) knowledge production and coordination CoLabs must―
+(3) The CoLabs must―

 (a) be accessible to all stakeholders;

-(b) provide feedback to iNeSI to assist in developing the digital skills and multimedia policy;
+(b) provide feedback to the Institute to assist in developing digital skills policy;

 (c) promote and undertake research and innovation;